Skip to content

 1. Focusing on a single security ensures that other assets, such as deposit accounts, are not included in the calculation.

 2. Conversely, transactions such as dividends and sales are now incorporated into the performance calculation.
-Since the proceeds from a sale or dividend are deposited into a cash account, money exits the system and is thus factored into the calculation.
+Since the proceeds from a sale or dividend are deposited into a cash account, money exits the system from the perspective of the security and is thus factored into the calculation.

 3. Special provisions are made for taxes.
 These are not included in the calculation; see IRR for an explanation.

-In PP you can retrieve the total IRR and TTWROR through the menu View > Reports > Performance > Securities.
-However, these values are not displayed by default and should be made available with the Show or Hide columns icon (top right).
+In PP you can retrieve the IRR and TTWROR of a security through the menu View > Reports > Performance > Securities.
+However, these values are not displayed by default and should be made available with the ⚙ Show or Hide columns icon (top right).

 Figure 5.
-Total and annual TTWROR for securities.
+Periodic and annual TTWROR for securities (2 years period).

 The chart from the menu View > Reports > Performance > Chart can exhibit multiple time series (click the Gear icon).
 In Figure 6, the cumulative TTWROR for the entire portfolio is depicted, along with individual graphs for share-1 and share-2 over a 2-year reporting period, starting from June 12, 2021.
 As share-2 was acquired on September 30, 2022, its performance until that date registers as zero (indicated by the horizontal yellow line).
 From that point onward, the performance of the portfolio diverges from that of share-1 due to the notably successful yet relatively minor contribution of share-2 within the overall portfolio.
-As can be seen, the total TTWROR or the last cumulative performance of the portfolio is 25.58%, as calculated in figure 4.
+As can be seen, the periodic TTWROR of the entire portfolio or the last cumulative performance of the portfolio is 25.58%, as calculated in Figure 4.

 Figure 6.
 Graph of the cumulative performance of portfolio, share-1, and share-2 (2 years period).

 For the manual calculation, you need to define the holding periods.
 This is fairly easy for share-2.
 One holding period should suffice: from just before the buying date until the end of the reporting period.
 The MVB of share-2 at the beginning of the holding period (just before the buy) is 0 EUR.
 The MVE equals 111.76.
 The buy-transaction cost (taxes excluded) is 66 EUR.
-The TTWROR is thus equal to 111.76/(0 + 66)= 69.33%.
+The TTWROR is thus equal to 111.76/(0 + 66) = 69.33%.
+You can see this in Figure 6, where the orange line ends just below 70%.

-The manual calculation for share-1 is more complex due to the involvement of multiple transactions (2 purchases, 1 sale, and 1 dividend transaction).
-The best approach to understand the problem is to draw a timeline, as depicted in Figure 3.
-The table below summarizes all the relevant info and is based on the CSV-export of the daily data (market value, daily rate of return, and cumulative rate of return) from the graph in figure 6 (click the up-pointing arrow at the top-right).
+The manual calculation for share-1 is more complex due to the involvement of multiple transactions, especially outflow transactions such as dividends and sales.
+The best approach to understanding the problem is to draw a timeline, as depicted in Figure 3 or Figure 8.
+The table below summarises all the relevant info and is based on the CSV export of the daily data (market value, daily rate of return, and cumulative rate of return) from the graph in Figure 6 (click the up-pointing arrow at the top-right).

 Figure 7.
 Manual calculation of (cumulative) performance of share-1.

-HP3 and HP4 are divided into two sub-periods, one consisting of the transaction day and the other containing the remaining days until the subsequent transaction.
-Why?
-Take a close look at Equation 2.
-The MVE is increased with the cash outflow, thereby allowing for a more accurate performance calculation.
-The MVE date of the third holding period is however April 11, 2023, while the dividend is disbursed on December 12, 2022.
-Although an imperfect solution, one approach could involve modifying the formula and add the dividend to the MVB (which is at the correct date).
-But, remember that PP records inflows at the beginning of the trading day and outflows at the end of the day.
+HP3 and HP4 are special cases as they contain cash outflows.
+They are split into the day of the transaction itself and the remaining period.
+The MVE is increased with the cash outflow to neutralize the effect of this outflow.
+The MVE date of the third holding period is April 11, 2023, while the dividend is disbursed on December 12, 2022.
+Although an imperfect solution, one approach could involve modifying the formula to subtract the dividend from the MVB, which is at the correct date.
+However, remember that PP records inflows at the beginning of the trading day and outflows at the end of the day.
 While the difference for the dividend payment is relatively minor (e.g., 287.49 versus 283.47), it is more significant for the selling transaction (e.g., 339 versus 224).
 By splitting the holding period into two sub-periods, this issue is resolved, enabling the retention of the original formula in Equation 1.